VilNE-Scanner/VilNE/Guide.md

 ## Setting up for yourself

-This can be downloaded and launched in your browser, or hosted - however for it to work successfully it needs to be hosted on a HTTP server.
+This can be downloaded and launched in your browser, or hosted somewhere - however for it to work successfully it needs to be hosted using HTTP and not HTTPS.
 This is due to browser restrictions on mixed content.

 ## Configuration of tool